heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 You can use any other dependencies you want in your Maven project.
 You must however explain why and how you use it in your README.

+As mentioned in the [Constraints](#constraints) section, you cannot use an external dependency that manages the files for you (open/close).

+### Add members to your repository

+You can add your team members to your repository as collaborators to allow them to push directly to the repository.

 ### Protect your main branch

 You can protect the `main` branch of your repository to prevent any push on it